Advertisement

 Hydrate The Right Way

-Tip: Energy lagging?
+Tip: Is your energy lagging?
 Ditch energy drinks for water.
-Water is an all-star at quenching your thirst and if you’re dehydrated, it gives you a natural boost.
+Water is effective at quenching your thirst and if you’re dehydrated, it gives you a natural boost.

 a white woman nurse in blue scrubs sits outside during her lunch break eating a fresh salad